dwavesystems/dwave-ocean-sdk/docs/index.rst

     licenses
     contributing

-.. dropdown:: Navigating the documentation ...
+.. dropdown:: First time here?
+Click to learn how to navigate the documentation

     Pages have three navigation bars: top, left, and right.